popany/notes/tools/git.md

 ## `git clone`

     --branch <name>, -b <name>
-        Instead of pointing the newly created HEAD to the branch pointed to by the cloned repository’s HEAD, point to <name> branch instead.
+        Instead of pointing the newly created HEAD to the branch pointed to by the cloned repositoryâ€™s HEAD, point to <name> branch instead.
 In a non-bare repository, this is the branch that will be checked out. --branch can also take tags and detaches the HEAD at that commit in the resulting repository.

 ## `git diff`